R

 The species name colubris is Latin for serpent, which doesn’t fit, so it is believed that Linnaeus misspelled the name and meant the Spanish colibrí or French colibre, meaning “hummingbird.”

-The bird that became the hummingbird shares an ancestor that lived about 65 million years ago with the species in the order Caprimulgiformes.
-Then, 45-55 million years ago, an early version of the hummingbird, much like a swift, diverged from that group and has been making its own path of adaptations since.
+The bird that became the hummingbird shares an ancestor with the species in the order Caprimulgiformes.
+This bird lived about 65 million years ago.
+Then, 45 to 55 million years ago, an early version of the hummingbird, much like a swift, diverged from that group and has been making its own path of adaptations since.
 Fossil evidence shows it in Europe and Asia at least 47 million years ago.
 Fossils from 30 million years ago indicate that it had developed its hovering ability and other modifications unique to the hummingbird.

 Although it originated in the Old World, the hummingbird made its way into the Americas and thrived, spawning about 340 species.
 While it died out in Europe and Asia, it became the stuff of legends among the Mayans and the natives of North America.